aquietone/docs/aqobot/classes/rng.md

 # AQOBot Ranger

+The script provides support for Rangers level 110+.

+## Settings

 | **Name** | **Description** | **Example** |
 | :-- | :----- | :--- |
 | **Use Melee** | Control whether to melee mobs.
 If you only ever want to ranged, then leave this off | `/rng usemelee on` |